cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Program parameters are processor variables that have a value assigned to them at declaration which, after the initial assignment, remains constant for the entire execution of the program.
 Assignments to program parameters, apart from the initialization in the declaration, aren't allowed.

 The initial value assigned to the parameter is compiled to a single `set` instruction.
 The assigned value may be changed in the compiled code—there is always exactly one `set` instruction assigning a value to the program parameter—and such a change has the same effect on the program as if the code was actually compiled with the new parameter value.
-In other words, program parameters allow users of your program to change some basic parameters (such as unit types, linked blocks, or various numeric limits) without having to recompile the entire program, and potentially without having access to your original source code and/or Mindcode compiler.
+In other words, program parameters allow users of your program to change some basic parameters (such as unit types, linked blocks, or various numeric limits) without having to recompile the entire program; even without having access to the original source code and/or Mindcode compiler.

 > [!IMPORTANT]
 > Correct execution of the program is only guaranteed if the value assigned to the program parameter in the compiled code is constant.
 When modifying the compiled code to assign a non-constant value (for example `@links` or `@time`) to a program parameter, the behavior of the resulting code is generally undefined.